 The Biblioteca Malatestiana is another singular example.
 It is the world’s first monastic humanist library.
-It is as it was.
-Even the uniquely carved door, produced, as you can see, in 1454 still protects the treasure of books inside the reading room.
-In 2005 UNESCO included the Library in the Memory of the World Programme Register
+It is as it was, but this time it’s not disaster that preserved it, but extreme care with access.
+The uniquely carved door, produced, as you can see, in 1454, still protects the treasure of books inside the reading room.
+In 2005 UNESCO included the Library in the Memory of the World Programme Register.

 To this day the door requires two keys.
 Originally, one key belonged to the abbot, the other by a representative of the city; the sacred and the profane.
 Malatesta Novello entrusted this library to the Emilia-Romagna municipality of Cesena, making it the first public library.